jmaillot/azure-terraform/azure-base-infrastructure/README.md

 gXQk/TEwX8eRYg4/RHJNN64LVZkYpms=
 -----END CERTIFICATE-----

+## :rocket: Deploy the resources

-5. Initialize your terraform providers
+1. Initialize your terraform providers (this will download the required files in .terraform folder)

 ```ps
 terraform init
 ```

-6. Prepare the changes that will be applied
+2. Prepare ALL the changes that will be applied

 ```ps
 terraform plan -out main.tfplan